wpsharks/ubuntu-bootstrap/README.md

 export WP_BUSINESS_PROJECTS_DIR=~/my-business-projects/wordpress;
 ```

 It is also possible to define hostname-specific environment variables.
-Note `_MY_VM` in the examples below.
+Take note of `_MY_VM` in the examples below.
 This correlates with `my.vm` (the hostname you are locking these to), and then converted to all uppercase with dots and hyphens now as `_` underscores instead.

 ```bash
 export WP_MY_VM_PROJECTS_DIR=~/my-projects/wordpress;